-Complete Shoulder Replacement
+Complete Shoulder Replacement (CSR)

 Complete Shoulder Replacement is quite similar in concept to complete knee replacement and complete hip replacement procedures.
 When arthritis has injured or ruined the shoulder joint, it may be replaced with a metal ball and plastic socket.